 Reduce your company’s negative impact on nature

-- Adopt animal welfare and protection principles, advocated by ANIMONDIAL and the ABTA Animal Welfare Guidelines4, and offer only responsible tourism activities with animals and respectful wildlife viewing practices that uphold good welfare standards.
+- Adopt animal welfare and protection principles, advocated by ANIMONDIAL, and offer only responsible tourism activities with animals and respectful wildlife viewing practices that uphold good welfare standards.
 Receive a bespoke service from ANIMONDIAL.

-- Evaluate all your tourism activities / experiences that involve animals to identify and measure risk, end inappropriate activity, and seek to improve standards in animal welfare.
+- Evaluate, or audit, all your tourism activities / experiences that involve animals to identify and measure risk, end inappropriate activity, and seek to improved standards in animal welfare.

 - Discourage your suppliers from sourcing animals from the wild; unless there is a demonstrable and justifiable conservation need.
-If in doubt, contact the national CITES Management Authority5.
+If in doubt, contact the national CITES Management Authority6.

 - De-list tourism activities / experiences that involve the hunting of wild-born or captive-bred animals for the purposes of sport, trophy, or entertainment.

-- Request that your suppliers do not commercially trade, breed or exploit their animals (this includes zoos, aquaria, animal sanctuaries, rescue centres and orphanages6).
+- Request that your suppliers do not commercially trade, breed or exploit their animals (this includes zoos, aquaria, animal sanctuaries, rescue centres and orphanages7).

 - Product procurement teams and Destination Management Companies should inform all suppliers to ensure they do not sell or promote the sale of any of these unsustainable wildlife products.
-Refer to the European Commission’s Wildlife Souvenir’s Guide7 and use tools to identify threatened species7,8.
+Refer to the European Commission’s Wildlife Souvenir’s Guidevii and use tools to identify threatened species8,9.

 - Ask your customers not to pick up, collect or buy animals or parts of animals (including corals, sponges, shells, etc.) or plants (including orchids, seeds, seedlings, etc.) from the wild.
-Use online tools to identify the conservation status of the species involved1,7,8.
+Use online tools to identify the conservation status of the species involvedi, vii, viii.